 In planning the assisted-living project, which also includes expanded dining, kitchen, laundry and nursing facilities, Valley Cares administrators had budgeted for a significant contribution from the community.

-But Crego noted that, as the project was tweaked,
+But Crego noted that, as the project was tweaked, that fundraising goal has been a "moving target."

 "We have gotten some really strong support from the community over the years.
 One of the challenges of this project, as we worked our way through the permitting, was that we had various things we had to add to our budget," Crego said.